 Tonic immobility is used to assess the fear response in birds, with the speed of the response indicating the level of fear/stress the bird is experiencing.
 At day 14 only males showed a significant difference in speed, with corticosteroid treated males responding slower, while females remain unaffected.
 Other studies have shown similar results with corticosterone treated birds responding slower to the test.
 Males were affected while females were not and this may mean that they are more sensitive to the corticosterone elevation.
 A similar study where birds were exposed to an early life stress resulted in a dampened response to the stress.
 Male offspring of these birds also had a dampened stress response, suggesting males may be more sensitive to corticosteroid changes during development.
 However further research into understanding mechanisms behind these behavioural changes and differences between males and females.

 Injection into the CAM at embryonic day 11 can be used in poultry to mimic the stress levels of feed restricted breeder hens.
 Using this technique, we found reductions in average daily gain of corticosterone treated birds in the final week of growth, which may be due to changes in growth factors and metabolic disorders but more work is needed in this area.
 Behaviour was also altered, with males impacted at day 14 and responding slower to the test.
-The reasons for this sex effect is unclear but it may be due to increased sensitivity in males to corticosterone.
 Elevated corticosterone in ovo can have significant impacts on broiler growth and behaviour but the reasons for these changes needs to be researched further to better understand the mechanisms behind them.

 Acknowledgments: Authors would like to thank the Poultry CRC for funding the project, the South Australian Research and Development institute (SARDI) for the use of their poultry facilities, Baiada Poultry for supplying the eggs used in this trial and The Animal Biology Department, (University of Western Australia) for analysis of the plasma corticosterone.